Alternatives to Grass

 Finally, the coup de grass for seedy invaders: buy a sterile strain that can’t spread — no matter how many seeds it produces.

 Moss.
 In lower, cooler areas, moss can make a beautiful groundcover.
 It is not as resilient as most grasses, but it’s certainly able to withstand occasional foot traffic.
 You can establish a moss bed by setting plugs (small pieces of moss complete with roots) into soil about six inches apart and keeping them damp.
 If you’ve selected the site well, the mosses will spread until they form a solid surface, often within one growing season.
 There are a number of different mosses, of varying textures and thickness, which can suit a range of purposes and appearances.
+Moss is also used in environment-friendly roofs where it provides insulation and moisture run off.

 Creeping Charlie (Glechoma hederacea).
 It seems odd to recommend what’s commonly regarded as a pernicious weed, but this member of the mint family can make a lovely, thick ground cover in areas of partial shade.
 It has small, pale blue or lilac-colored flowers, and it needs no mowing, fertilizing, or watering.
 Also known as ground ivy, gill-on-the-ground, creeping jenny, catsfoot (from the shape of the leaves), alehoof and tunhoof (from the practice of using it to preserve and clarify beer), it has been employed as a medicinal herb for centuries.
 David Beaulieu, landscape and garden writer (see Creeping Charlie: Wild Groundcover), from whom much of the information above is derived, points out that “when a plant has this many nicknames, you can be pretty sure of two things: it’s widespread, and people interacted with it in a number of ways over a long period of time.”